malet-ds/MLEngineerWithAzure/capstoneProject/README.md

 * **power_t**: The exponent for inverse scaling learning rate.
 I used a unifrom distribution in the range (0.01, 0.99) also as the result of my previous tests.

 For more information, see [scikit learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.htm).

+For the early termination policy, I chose it to evaluate every iteration after the fifth one, and a slack factor of 0.2, which is the percentage distance allowed with respect to the best performing run, any child run falling outside that range will be terminated.
+This is used to save resources from being wasted on runs that are not performing well.

+I chose a maximum of 50 runs to be able to complete the entire project in the time allowed in the lab.
+And I used four maximum concurrent runs because they need to be less than the number of nodes in the compute cluster.

 ### Results